Realizing Effective Process Change

 By Barton Goldenberg

 Business process change is a delicate mater, for automating a broken business process will only make matters worse and negatively impact the success of the customer-centric system implementation.
-Possible customer strategies may include but are not limited to: Digital Transformation, Customer Relationship Management (CRM), Social Media Communities, Customer Engagement, Data & Analytics, & Emerging Technologies.
+Possible customer strategies may include but are not limited to: Digital Transformation, Customer Relationship Management (CRM), Digital Customer Communities, Customer Engagement, Data & Analytics, & Emerging Technologies.
 Also, while most organizations embarking on a customer strategy initiative typically have some Social Media business processes in place, these often are in need of enhancement.

 To realize effective process change, the first step is to assess the existing processes that will be impacted by the customer strategy project.
 In my experience, any changes must be driven internally, since they will better reflect the unique needs and culture of the organization.

 I have found a structured approach including these seven success criteria to be very helpful: